OfficeDev/outlook-dev-docs/docs/add-ins/web-services.md

  > [!NOTE]
  > The server administrator must use the [New-WebServicesVirtualDirectory](http://technet.microsoft.com/en-us/library/bb125176.aspx) or the [Set-WebServicesVirtualDirectory](http://technet.microsoft.com/en-us/library/aa997233.aspx) cmldet to set the _OAuthAuthentication_ parameter to **true** on the Client Access server EWS directory in order to enable the **makeEwsRequestAsync** method to make EWS requests.

 Your add-in must specify the  **ReadWriteMailbox** permission in its add-in manifest to use the **makeEwsRequestAsync** method.
-For information about using the **ReadWriteMailbox** permission, see the section [ReadWriteMailbox permission](understanding-outlook-add-in-permissions.md#readwritemailbox-permission) in [Understanding Outlook add-in permissions](understanding-outlook-add-in-permissions.md).
+For information about using the **ReadWriteMailbox** permission, see the section [ReadWriteMailbox permission](understanding-outlook-add-in-permissions.md#readwritemailbox-permission) in [Understanding Outlook Add-in permissions](understanding-outlook-add-in-permissions.md).

 ## See also